 14. Try Georgian food from Adjara

 Eating Georgian food is an experience!
 When you go to a Georgian restaurant, it is common to order a variety of dishes that everyone shares.
-Common dishes include bread, cheese, chatjapuri (cheesy bread), pkhali (vegetable stir-fries), salads, vegetarian dishes (often with aubergine or walnuts), dumplings, stews and grilled meat.
+Common dishes include bread, cheese, chatjapuri (cheese bread), pkhali (vegetable stir-fries), salads, vegetarian dishes (often with aubergine or walnuts), dumplings, stews and grilled meat.
 These dishes are often accompanied by Georgian wine, which is both distinctive and has a very long history.

 Batumi is located in the autonomous republic of Adjara, and it also has its own special food traditions.
 The most famous is 'Adjara chatjapuri', which is a cheese bread shaped like a boat, with an egg in the centre.